jmmuller/MMVII_topo_course/presentation.md

  * **Local**: any Euclidian frame, without any geolocalization or vertical direction knowledge
  * **GeoC**: geocentric coordinates
- * **RTL**: a local Euclidian frame defined by an origin point where Z is normal to ellipsoid and X is on East direction
+ * **RTL**: a local Euclidian frame defined by an origin point where Z is normal to ellipsoid and X is on east direction
  * **Proj**: any georeferenced system supported by the PROJ library

 When SysCo is known, its definition is recorded into the file CurSysCo.xml, in Ori and PointsMeasure directories.